bmschmidt/archiveSync/README.md

 	* A universal find-replace
 	* Spell check
 	* Group-indenting a batch of lines.

-2.If you don't save constantly, strange things may happen.
+2. If you don't save constantly, strange things may happen.
 A sudden jump from paragraph 88 to paragraph 20, for instance, may result in some pictures that you intended to follow paragraph 88 instead being put before paragraph 20.
 The solution to this is to save more often.
 (Even if its just a couple returns at the end of the section you just finished.)

 3. If the process that constantly commits to git stops, it won't know where to put them.
 (Obviously).

+4. Your camera clock and computer clock must be synchronized.
+If they're off by a minute, the photos may go into the wrong folder.

 That said, it's worked seamlessly for me so far.